aglab2/SRM/doc/vm_setup.md

 * Unpack cmder to C:/cmder and mpv to C:/mpv.
 * Pin C:/cmder/cmder.exe to task bar.
 Launch, if asked select "Unblock and Continue"
 * Use selective sync in MEGASync to synchronize only needed single folder to C:/SRM
+* Install all Kurri fonts.
-* Deploy OBS and load the JSON file from 'obs' folder
+* Deploy OBS and load the JSON file from 'obs' folder.
+Provide the paths for missing files in C:/SRM
 * Put files in 'config' folder to %appdata%
 * Fix paths using script in fix_path.lua
 * Setup all info_* scripts in OBS